mozilla-services/iprepd-nginx/README.md

 | X-Foxsec-Block | boolean ('true'/'false') | High-level whether the request should be blocked (subject to change on what this means) |

 As well, `iprepd-nginx` is designed to fail open and prefer performance to accuracy.
-The preference of performance to accuracy can be changed a bit as an operator, but only to a certain extend (discussed further below).
+The preference of performance to accuracy can be changed a bit as an operator, but only to a certain extent (discussed further below).

 ## (Mozilla-specific) Architecture Diagram